DEV Community

 -- Gause & Weinberg

 Claude Code hooks are shell scripts that fire at two lifecycle points: PreToolUse (before a tool executes) and PostToolUse (after).
 Each hook receives JSON on stdin containing the tool input and, for PostToolUse, the tool response.
-A hook that exits 0 with text on stdout prints a message to the agent.
+A hook that exits 0 with JSON containing an additionalContext field injects that text into the agent's context window.
+Plain text on stdout only appears in verbose mode (Ctrl+O in the terminal) and is invisible to the LLM.
 A hook that exits 2 hard-blocks the tool call and sends its stderr as the error message.
+The distinction matters: if your hook just echos a question, the agent will never see it.

 The design choice worth examining is framing hooks as questions rather than commands.
 "Is there a failing test?" works where "You must write a failing test before writing production code" does not, because the question forces the agent to evaluate its current state against the standard at the moment of the decision.
 The command gets acknowledged when the context loads and loses salience by decision time.